Near Wade in Cumberland County, North Carolina — The American South (South Atlantic)

 Erected by North Carolina Civil War Trails.

 Location.
 35° 11.074′ N, 78° 43.419′ W. Marker is near Wade, North Carolina, in Cumberland County.
 Marker is on Old Bluff Church Road one mile west of Sisk Culbreth Road, on the right when traveling west.
+Marker is located immediately outside the Old Bluff church cemetery gates.
 Touch for map.
-Marker is located immediately outside the Old Bluff church cemetery gates.
-Marker is at or near this postal address: 4150 Old Bluff Church Road, Wade NC 28395, United States of America.
+Marker is at or Touch for directions.

 Also see . . .
 Battle of Aversasboro.
 Photos and description of battle.
 (Submitted on June 6, 2010, by Cleo Robertson of Fort Lauderdale, Florida.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on June 6, 2010, by Cleo Robertson of Fort Lauderdale, Florida.
-This page has been viewed 1,168 times since then and 37 times this year.
+This page was last revised on November 27, 2020.
+It was originally submitted on June 6, 2010.
+This page has been viewed 1,267 times since then and 3 times this year.
+Last updated on November 26, 2020, by Bradley Owen of Morgantown, West Virginia.
 Photos: 1, 2, 3, 4. submitted on June 6, 2010, by Cleo Robertson of Fort Lauderdale, Florida.
 5, 6. submitted on August 3, 2010, by Bill Coughlin of North Arlington, New Jersey.
 7. submitted on June 6, 2010, by Cleo Robertson of Fort Lauderdale, Florida.
-8. submitted on August 3, 2010, by Bill Coughlin of North Arlington, New Jersey. • Craig Swain was the editor who published this page.
+8. submitted on August 3, 2010, by Bill Coughlin of North Arlington, New Jersey. • J. Makali Bruton was the editor who published this page.